Over 100 Condolence Wreath Flower Designs

 It is not always easy to condole and comfort a family who is grieving over the death of a loved one.
 Words may not be enough to let them know you condole with them.
-But with the Flower Delivery Singapore, sending them proper floral arrangements is expressive enough of the message you want to say.
+But with the Flower Delivery, sending them proper floral arrangements is expressive enough of the message you want to say.
 However, sending Condolence Wreath in Singapore requires proper etiquette.
-The Florist Singapore is here to help you.
+Singapore is here to help you.

 Where to send the wreath?

 Some families prefer to have the funeral wreaths at the funeral home while some prefer to receive one at the cemetery during the interment.
-Before you send a florist delivery of wreath to say your condolences, ask the family what they want.
+Before you send a wreath to say your condolences, ask the family what they want.

 What shape of wreath to send?

 Funeral and condolence wreath are available in circular, heart, cross, and many more shapes.
 Heart-shaped wreaths and cross-shaped wreaths usually come from immediate family or closed relatives.
 If you are not one a family or a relative of the deceased person, a special flower arrangement of funeral wreath in circular shape.
-Ask the online florist for the best designs appropriate for the funeral.
+Ask our florist for the best designs appropriate for the funeral.

 What color and type of flowers to use for the wreaths?

 Another proper etiquette to watch out for when sending condolence wreath is the type of flower and color of flower to use.
-The florist in Singapore knows which flower and color is typically acceptable for this kind of arrangement.
+We knows which flower and color is typically acceptable for this kind of arrangement.
 But if you know the deceased person personally, you may choose to send wreaths of the type of flower he or she liked most.